DataLab-Platform/DataLab/doc/features/general/model.rst

 In its internal data model, DataLab stores data using two main classes:

-* `cdl.core.model.signal.SignalParam`, which represents a signal object, and
+* `cdl.core.model.signal.SignalObj`, which represents a signal object, and
-* `cdl.core.model.image.ImageParam`, which represents an image object.
+* `cdl.core.model.image.ImageObj`, which represents an image object.

 These classes are defined in the `cdl.core.model` package.